DoctorWhoof/RCC/RCC_TODO.md

 	[X] Fix exported loop points bug.
 Loop points must be consistent between real time playback and baked SFZ, down to the actual sample .
 May require returning precise in/out points (in samples, not ticks) from the generator function, probably based on the where "instrument.commit_envelopes" function runs.
 		[X] Improve commit_envelopes, based on sign change?
 Threshold?
 Think about it.

-	[?]
-"Sleep" playback engine when nothing is played (Seems to be working, needs more testing)
+	[X] "Sleep" playback engine when nothing is played (Seems to be working, needs more testing)

 	[X] Test wave output from Godot (using "AudioEffectRecord").
 (Update: just use AudioStreamPlayer.save_to_wav() )